-- Paying for certification or other career development opportunities such as attendance at conferences or other training events
+- Paying for certification or other career development opportunities such as attendance at conferences and other training events

-- Season ticket loans or other help with transportation, parking, and commuting costs
+- Help with transportation, parking, and commuting costs

 All of these can be negotiated with your current or future employer and have a monetary value that goes beyond what you see in your bank account every month.

-And, of course, work-life balance plays a big part in your overall well-being and happiness at work.
-Making the shift from a company that requires you in the office at 8 am every day which is a 40-minute commute away in rush hour traffic is a very different proposition to one that allows you to work flexibly and sometimes from home.
+Work-life balance also plays a big part in your overall well-being and happiness at work.
+Making the shift to a company that requires you in the office at 8 a.m. every day with a 40-minute commute in rush hour traffic is a very different proposition if you're leaving one that allows you to work flexibly and sometimes from home.
 You may decide, on balance, that the extra pay increase from moving companies isn’t worth the hassle of the change in lifestyle, so take everything into consideration before you sign that acceptance letter.

-You have to be able to prove that you are worth the extra money.
+You must be able to prove you are worth the extra money.
 It’s not enough to know how to write a business case for your project.
 You have to write one, and it has to be excellent.
 Every project manager knows how to manage project risk.
 How have you done it and resolved a major problem for the company, or headed off a potential crisis?

 Perhaps you have mentored other, more junior project managers, or led a team successfully and won an internal award for your project?